Estadio Centenario: Other facilities

 The Museum has a large collection of objects that are reminders of the most outstanding moments of Uruguayan and world football.

 This is administered by the Official Field Administrative Commission (CAFO), which is made up of representatives of the AUF and the Montevideo Municipal Government.
 On 21 July 1929, the founding stone of the Stadium was laid, which is located under the tower and can also be visited.
 Estadio Centenario is equipped to accommodate visitors with Disability.
 The stadium features wheelchair-accessible seating areas, elevators, and ramps.
-Additionally, dedicated restroom facilities and amenities are available for differently-abled spectators.
+Additionally, dedicated restroom facilities and amenities are available for disabled spectators.

 There is also a school running under the Olympic grandstand.

 Sporting events

 1930 FIFA World Cup

 Estadio Centenario hosted ten matches of the 1930 FIFA World Cup, including both semi-final matches and the final match.